simonstuck/vignelli/README.md

 Vignelli is an IntelliJ IDEA plugin that helps developers improve their code design by continuously observing the code and looking for possible design faults.
 Once a potential problem has been found and the plugin can find a way to automatically refactor the code, the tool provides step-by-step guides on how to refactor the code to eradicate the code smell.

-This work was conducted as part of my final year project at Imperial College London, hence more information is available [http://simonstuck.com/uploads/vignelli-report.pdf](in the report).
+This work was conducted as part of my final year project at Imperial College London, hence more information is available [in the report](http://simonstuck.com/uploads/vignelli-report.pdf).

 ### Currently Supported Features
 Vignelli currently supports the following features: